flatsec/flatsec.github.io/hire.md

 ### Distributed systems and service discovery

 Distributed systems and service discovery are also interesting to me, and I am working to learn about new implementations such as CoreOS' etcd or Hashicorp's Consul, among others.
-Given my emphasis on infosec, a strong knowledge of these technologies is important so that I can participate in securing them.
+Given my emphasis on infosec, a strong knowledge of these technologies is important so that I understand how to properly secure them.

 I am also interested in the CAP theorem, which could be [rephrased](https://twitter.com/randyshoup/status/516920465571725313):